kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 ### Create `kubelet` client secrete in `minikube` cluster

 If you're using `minikube`, the client PKI files are located in `~/.minikube/`.

-So we can create `vc-kubelet-client` secert using the following cmd:
+So we can create `vc-kubelet-client` secret using the following commands:

 ```bash
 # Copy the files over